Student and Family Handbook

 Federal law requires high schools to provide military recruiting officers access to public directory data and the names, addresses, and home telephone numbers of all 11th- and 12th-grade students.

-A parent or guardian, or student who is 18, who wishes to make directory information private must notify their principal by October 15 of each year the child attends district schools using the ISD 622 Directory Information, Photo/Video, and Military Opt-Out form.
+A parent or guardian, or a student who is 18, who wishes to make directory information private must notify their principal by October 15 of each year the child attends district schools using the ISD 622 Directory Information, Photo/Video, and Military Opt-Out form.

 District Calendar